Mentor-Friends/FreeschemaFrontendDocs/004-Login.md

-addEvents() : This is a StatefulWidget specefic function that can be used to add the logic after the html has been rendered.
+after_render() : This is a StatefulWidget specefic function that can be used to add the logic after the html has been rendered.

 Here you can use LoginToBackend(email, password) function to get the output response and save them to local storage.